 For a list of permitted uses in your zoning district, please visit Cary’s Property Research Map and find your zoning.
 Once your zoning is identified (see How Do I Find The Zoning of My Property, above) click on the appropriate Permitted Uses & Setbacks table.
 The appropriate table is identified next to the Zoning Designation.
 For instance, you will want to use the Town Center table if the Zoning District states "TC”, the Walnut Street Corridor table if the Zoning District states "CT" and the Town-wide table if your Zoning District is any other zoning (excluding PDD).
 If your zoning states PDD, please see the section titled "Why does my zoning designation have the letter “P” at the end?", above.

 How do I go about starting a home occupation?

 Home Occupations are divided into two types, Type I and Type II.
 Only a Type II home occupation requires an approved Accessory Use Permit.
-For more information on Home Occupations including Home Day Cares, please visit My Home Business or contact the Planning Department at (919) 462-4046.
+For more information on Home Occupations including Home Day Cares, please visit My Home Business ,or call 311 or (919) 462-4046.

 Tree trimming and pruning

 No more than 33 percent of the canopy is to be pruned from shrubs and small trees, i.e. crape myrtles.
-If you have any question about tree pruning please contact the Planning Department at (919) 469-4046 or see A Guide for Business and Landscapers.
+If you have any question about tree pruning please call 311 or (919) 469-4046, or see A Guide for Business and Landscapers.

 How many people can live in a single family home?